 Note: These definitions are geared toward adults.
 Student definitions can be found here.

-Asexual: A term that describes a person who lacks sexual attraction or desire for other people.
+Asexual/Ace: A term that describes a person who lacks sexual attraction or desire for other people.

 Cisgender: A term that describes a person whose gender identity aligns with the sex assigned to them at birth.